Dani Couture

 Danielle (Dani) Couture (born 1978) is a Canadian poet and novelist.

-In 2011, Couture's second book of poetry, Sweet, was shortlisted for the Trillium Book Award for Poetry in English and won the ReLit Award for Poetry.
+In 2011, Couture's second book of poetry, Sweet, was shortlisted for the Trillium Book Award in English for Poetry and won the ReLit Award for Poetry.
 In 2011, she also received an Honour of Distinction from the Writers' Trust of Canada's Dayne Ogilvie Prize.

 She is also the literary editor at This Magazine.

 Biography

-Couture was born on a military base to a francophone father and an anglophone mother, both of whom were enlisted in the Canadian Forces.
+Couture was born on a military base to a francophone father and an anglophone mother, both of whom were enlisted in the Canadian Armed Forces.
 She has lived in ten cities, including North Bay, Vancouver, Windsor and Taichung, Taiwan.
 She currently lives in Toronto, Ontario.

-Couture's poetry, essays, reviews and interviews have been published in various literary journals and magazines and anthologies, including The Walrus, The Globe and Mail, Taddle Creek, The Fiddlehead, Arc and Best Canadian Poems in English.
+Couture's poetry, essays, reviews and interviews have been published in various literary journals and magazines, as well as anthologies, including The Walrus, The Globe and Mail, Taddle Creek, The Fiddlehead, Arc and Best Canadian Poems in English.